hoytech/hoytech-cpp/README.md

 ## timer

 Spawns a thread which will run timers.
 Timers are cancellable.
 See the file `ex/timer_test.cpp` for a usage example.

+## assert_zerocopy

+Assertions to test whether memory is shared (or not).

+## error

+Simple base class for run-time exceptions, and a way to construct them.

+## hex

+Convert strings to/from hexadecimal encoding.